 - Cessation counselling training for people who want to help smokers quit.

-- Work with partners to help youth remain tobacco-free.
+- Work with partners to help youth remain tobacco/vape-free

-- Hosting events aimed at denormalizing the tobacco industry.
+- Hosting events aimed at denormalizing the tobacco and electronic cigarette industries

-- Supporting smoke-free outdoor space by-laws and smoke-free housing.
+- Supporting smoke/vape-free outdoor space by-laws and smoke/vape-free housing

 Learn more about: